 The Graphic Design Certificate is designed for students with an interest in exploring graphic design with an emphasis on print media.
 Participants employ analog and digital processes and may elect to work across disciplines as they develop a portfolio of work that represents their personal voice and demonstrates the technical, critical, and analytical skills required of the field.

-Studio Courses (4): Select four 30-hour courses from those listed under the subject heading Graphic Design; you may also use Color Theory as one of your required studio courses
+- Studio Courses (4): Four 30-hour courses from those listed under the subject heading Graphic Design; you may also use Color Theory as one of your required studio courses

-Electives (1): Reflecting the degree program's interdisciplinary approach to an art and design education, all 30-hour Adult Continuing Education courses are eligible electives for all certificates
+- Electives (1): All 30-hour Adult Continuing Education courses are eligible electives for all certificates, including 1-week and 2-weekend intensives

 Total required courses: 6